Rage of the Dragons

 ABOUT: Evoga originally envisioned Rage of the Dragons as a sequel to the NeoGeo fighting game incarnation of Double Dragon released back in 1995.
 However, Evoga were unable to use the intellectual rights for the characters, and thus, Rage of the Dragons was turned into a "homage" to the Double Dragon series instead of an official sequel.

-REVIEWRage of the Dragons is an interesting and unorthodox homage to the classic arcade beat-em-up series, Double Dragon.
-ROTD includes several classic characters from the series such as Jimmy, Billy, and Abobo... but the roster is mostly filled with entirely new characters to the franchise.
+REVIEWRage of the Dragons is an interesting and unorthodox homage to the classic and influential arcade beat-em-up series, Double Dragon.
+Rage of the Dragons (ROTD for short) reintroduces several veteran characters from the Double Dragon series, including: Jimmy, Billy, and Abobo... but the majority of the roster filled with entirely new character designs to the franchise.

 Rage of the Dragons

-features standard 2D fighting game mechanics, Tag-Team gameplay, 16 playable fighters, and great-looking 2D stages.
-The game shares a similar visual style to Garou: Mark of the Wolves, with smooth character animations and hard-hitting super moves.
+features standard 2D fighting game mechanics, Tag-Team gameplay, 16 playable fighters in total, and nice-looking hand-drawn stages.
+The game shares a similar artistic visual style to SNK's Garou: Mark of the Wolves, boasting smooth character animations and screen-filling, hard-hitting super moves.
 In my opinion, something about ROTD's visuals seem "unfinished" or perhaps slightly rushed.
 In particular, some of the projectile sprites & effects look generic (and lack animations) compared to some of the top 2D sprite-based fighting games of the era.
 This isn't the case with all characters, however, as special move effects for protagonists Billy and Jimmy look impressive.
 It just seems like certain characters were given more polish than others.

-I feel like I've seen this background somewhere before.
+I feel like I've seen this background before.

 The Tag-Team gameplay mechanics are intuitive and straight-forward, with some easy combo possibilities for pretty much any team combination.
 Players can switch out characters at will, and the character who is not being controlled will recover life while their partner is fighting.
 Characters have a decent amount of priority attacks, special moves, and super moves.
 Some of the "Team Duplex" combos can be pretty flashy, and are easily the best-looking moves in the game.
 On the downside, there are some very cheap exploits and infinite combos that definitely "break the game" in high-level (or even mid-level) play.